angrykoala/wendigo/README.md

 * `immediate`: If the mock will return immediately (delay=0).
 * `auto`: If the request will be completed automatically.
 * `method`: Mock expected method.
+* `querystring`: Mock expected querystring, parsed as an object.

 And the following methods:
 * `waitUntilCalled(timeout=500)`: Waits until the mock is called.
 It will also add a slight delay to give the browser time to process the response.